forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

     weight: 2

 ---
 The markdown editor is the main way of editing content in Forestry.
-Your content's [front matter](/docs/front-matter-templates/) is shown on the right, and your content's markdown body is shown on the left.
+Your content's [front matter](/docs/front-matter-templates/) is shown on the left, and your content's markdown body is shown on the right.

 ![](/uploads/2018/01/14.png)